ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 # How to Use Them in Practice

--   If one of you creates a pull request on GitHub, others can add commits to that pull request with the commands
+-   If one of you creates a pull request on GitHub, team members can contribute to the same pull request.

     ```text
     git fetch
-    git checkout PULL_REQUEST_NAME
+    git checkout BRANCH_NAME
     ```

     as if it were a branch they created themselves (`git fetch` downloads all new branches from GitHub, including pull requests).